 In Louisiana, the entire eviction process will typically take 2 – 3 weeks and should cost less than $200 if you are doing it yourself.
 However, the overall cost can be significant when you consider lost rental income, property damage, and hiring outside resources.

 The COVID-19 pandemic has complicated the eviction process as there has been a federal eviction moratorium put in place.
 This was originally put in place on March 27, 2020 and was extended several times through as late as October 3, 2021.
 It was finally ended on August 26, 2021 after the Supreme Court halted the eviction moratorium.
 The pandemic and moratorium has been a burden on both St. Tammany tenants and landlords since some tenants are not able to pay rent and the landlords are not able to collect rent or evict.

-As of April 2021, there is relief available through the St Tammany Rental Assistance Program (STRAP).
-This funding was made available by the CARES Act.
+As of April 2021, there is relief available through the St Tammany Rental Assistance Program or STRAP.
+This funding for this program was made available by the CARES Act.
 In order to qualify, the tenant(s) must meet the following criteria:

 - Income must be below ~$56,300 (80% of the 2020 median family income in St. Tammany Parish of $70,400)

 - The financial hardship must be due to COVID-19

 - The household must be at risk of homelessness or housing instability

 Sell To A Company That Buys Houses